rickardlindberg/rlselect/README.md

-# Select
+# rlselect

-Select allows you to select a line interactively by searching.
+rlselect allows you to select a line interactively by searching.
 It works by reading input from stdin and printing the selected line to stdout.
 You can therefore use it to search anything, and it is up to you what to do with the selected line.